Free House Build Cost Calculator

 Estimates only.
 Costs vary hugely by site, timing and local market conditions.
 Always get quotes and verify tax/planning details with official sources.

-Frequently Asked Questions About Self Build Costs
+Frequently Asked Questions About UK House Build Costs

 How much does a self build cost per square metre in the UK?

-Self build costs typically range from £2,200 to £3,500+ per square metre depending on specification:
+In 2026, self build costs typically range from £2,300 to £3,600+ per square metre depending on specification:

-- Basic specification: £2,200/m² - Standard finishes, basic systems
+- Basic specification: £2,300/m² - Standard finishes, basic systems

-- Standard specification: £2,800/m² - Good quality finishes, modern systems
+- Standard specification: £2,900/m² - Good quality finishes, modern systems

-- High specification: £3,500/m² - Premium finishes, high-end features
+- High specification: £3,600/m² - Premium finishes, high-end features

-These figures are for the build only and exclude plot costs, professional fees, and other project expenses.
+These figures are for the build only and exclude plot costs, professional fees, VAT and other project expenses.

 What is the total cost of a self build project including all expenses?